Old Miami Restaurant Buildings

 Sometimes, only a one-off building is still standing.
 But if you’re paying attention, it will open up a new world for you while driving around town.

-I’m hoping to make this a recurring series, hence the Part 1 in the title.
-So, if you enjoyed this little slice of Miami restaurant education, I’d appreciate it if you could share this post with your friends.
+If you enjoyed this little slice of Miami restaurant education, I’d appreciate it if you could share this post with your friends.
+Thanks.

 P.S.: You might want to try your hand at the Miami Burger Quiz.